 After tapping Measure throw, give UDisc a little time to home in on your location.
 If you are having trouble getting an accurate reading, take a look at our article on improving your phone's GPS accuracy.
 If you see that the blue dot is exactly where you are standing, you will get a very accurate measurement.

 You can start throwing discs while UDisc is improving your location, but make sure to leave your phone unlocked while doing this.
 UDisc only uses GPS while the phone is unlocked in order to conserve battery power.
 By the time you have thrown your discs, it should have a good read on your location.

 Once you're satisfied with your location, press Set Start and walk to your disc, then press Set End to mark the distance.
 You will be prompted to select the disc you threw, or you can select Add New Disc if you have not yet entered its details.

-The Throws menu allows you to look at a list of all your recorded throws.
-You can sort this menu by date, distance, and disc.
+The Throws menu via the More tab allows you to look at a list of all your recorded throws.
+You can sort this menu by date, distance, disc, and type.
 Additionally, if you select a disc in the Discs menu, you can see a list of all throws with that disc.

 If you have a great throw, and you want to share it with friends, tap Share Throw and you will see your options for sending the image, or you can save the image to your device!

 Want to see how you stack up on the Leaderboards?
 By subscribing to UDisc Pro you can unlock the ability to show up on all the Leaderboards within UDisc!

 As always, for more assistance, feel free to reach out to firstname.lastname@example.org.

 Want to get more tips from fellow disc golfers?
 Check out our Community Forum here!